lil-yellow-flower/humctl-wrapper-demo/README.md

 ## Usage

 The CLI provides commands to interact with the Humanitec platform.
-Here are the different ways to use the `get apps` command:
+All commands support the following output formats:
+- `--output table` (default)
+- `--output json`
+- `--output yaml`

+### Get Applications

 ```bash
 # Get all applications (uses org from config.yaml)